temporalio/sdk-java/README.md

     compile group: 'com.uber.cadence', name: 'cadence-client', version: '2.4.1'

-# Documentation
+## Documentation

-The documentation on how to use the Cadence Java client is [here](https://cadenceworkflow.io/docs/javaclient/).
+The documentation on how to use the Cadence Java client is [here](https://cadenceworkflow.io/docs/04_javaclient/).

 Javadocs for the client API are located [here](https://www.javadoc.io/doc/com.uber.cadence/cadence-client).

+## Contributing
+We'd love your help in making the Cadence Java client great.
+Please review our [contribution guidelines](CONTRIBUTING.md).

+## License
+Apache License, please see [LICENSE](LICENSE) for details.